DaveVoyles/Logistic-Regression-Azure-Workbench/readme.md

 ```
 $ az ml computetarget attach --name myvm --address <ip address or FQDN> --username <username> --password <pwd> --type remotedocker
 ```
 >Note: Your first execution on docker-based compute target automatically downloads a base Docker image.
 For that reason, it takes a few minutes before your job starts to run.
 Your environment is then cached to make subsequent runs faster.

+## Deploying your app as a remote web service

 # Resources
 * [Model Management overview](https://docs.microsoft.com/en-us/azure/machine-learning/preview/model-management-overview)
 * [Deploy a web service](https://docs.microsoft.com/en-us/azure/machine-learning/preview/model-management-service-deploy)
 * [What's new in Azure ML?
 Ignite 2017 [VIDEO]]()